zdharma-continuum/zsh-string-lib/README.md

 1. The buffer with JSON.
 2. The key in the JSON that should be mapped to the result (i.e.: it's possible to map only a subset of the input).
+It must be the first key in the object to map.
 3. The name of the output hash parameter.

 ### @str-read-all